hack3rs.ca network-security

 how-to-study-it-like-a-defender

-• $Master your Wireshark/TShark, Zeek, Suricata, and tcpdump tool guides first.
+• $Finish the Wireshark/TShark, Zeek, Suricata, and tcpdump tool guides before starting.

 • $Annotate PCAPs and explain conclusions with evidence, not assumptions.

-• $Tune detections in a lab and track false positive causes.
+• $Tune detections in a lab and document every false positive cause you find.

-$ caution: Specialization before fundamentals creates shallow skills.
+$ caution: Specializing before fundamentals are solid creates shallow skills.
 Make sure networking, logging, and analyst workflow basics are already strong.

 #7